nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Shutdown

-    1. Exit the application using the `exit` command, or close the window.
+    1. Exit the application using the `exit` command.

 ### Deleting a person